vmware-tanzu/community-edition/docs/site/content/docs/latest/register_tmc.md

-# Register Your Management Cluster with Tanzu Mission Control
+# Register a Management Cluster with Tanzu Mission Control

-You can register management clusters with Tanzu Mission Control.
 Registering management clusters with Tanzu Mission Control allows you to provision and manage workload clusters in the Tanzu Mission Control dashboard interface.

 ## Prerequisites

-To register your Tanzu Kubernetes Grid management cluster with Tanzu Mission Control, you must be a member of VMware Cloud Services organization that has access to Tanzu Mission Control.
+To register a management cluster with Tanzu Mission Control, you must be a member of VMware Cloud Services organization that has access to Tanzu Mission Control.

 For more information, see [Getting Started with VMware Tanzu Mission Control](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-getstart/GUID-6BCCD353-CE6A-494B-A1E4-72304DC9FA7F.html) in the Tanzu Mission Control documentation.